Female Inmates In Indiana Pitch Plan To Rehab Empty Houses — And Their Lives

 So in 2015, when Hogsett — a Democrat who is now mayor — promised he would address the abandoned housing crisis in East Indianapolis, where many of her fellow inmates were from, Thompson was primed for her eureka moment.

-What if, she thought, people reentering society from prison helped rebuild those homes, and then, after putting in several thousand hours of construction work, got to live in one?
+What if, she thought, people re-entering society from prison helped rebuild those homes, and then, after putting in several thousand hours of construction work, got to live in one?
 This would also help solve a second intractable social problem: the lack of housing for ex-offenders, which had helped send so many women she knew back to jail.

 "It's a double restoration — not just of the house but of the person," Thompson, now 44, said in a recent interview.
 "What does Indianapolis need?
 A solution to this housing crisis.
 What do women in prison need, more than anything?
 Ownership.
 Of our minds, of our bodies, and of our physical homes."